asadullahrifat89/asadullahrifat89/README.md

 -->
 #### Who I am?
 - A software developer based in **[Dhaka](https://en.wikipedia.org/wiki/Dhaka), [Bangladesh](https://en.wikipedia.org/wiki/Bangladesh).**
-- Have 9 years of hands-on experience in **system design, product development, technical consultancy, and engineering team management.**
+- Have 9 years of hands-on experience in **system design, product development, technical consultancy, and team management.**
 - Developed products for **MedTech, FinTech, Enterprise, and Logistics** business domains.
 - Have built **native, hybrid,** and **web** apps targeted for **mobile, desktop, and cross-platform ecosystems** in **monolithic** and **microservices** architectures.